NavyamshG/NavyamshG/README.md

-# Hi there! 👋 I'm Navyamsh Gangavaram
+# Hi there! 👋 Myself Navyamsh Gangavaram

 Welcome to my GitHub profile!
 I am a passionate Data Scientist and Analyst with experience in data science, machine learning, and cloud technologies.
 I love solving complex problems and making data-driven decisions.

+**If you ask me why Data Science?**
+May 2018, “Dhoni finishes off in style, and Chennai lifts the trophy after seven years.”
+As a person who sees the world through the lens of numbers, I used simple calculations and understood that 2011 was the last championship for Chennai super kings.
+The next day, newspapers were flooded with details such as runs scored, wickets and the number of catches logged across the season.
+This left many unanswered questions, and I trawled to know more about the magic behind such accurate statistics.
+My interest in Cricket also got me interested in its statistics.
+However, it was only when I came across ‘Data science’ that I hit the ultimate jackpot when I realized that what I had viewed as magic was indeed sorcery, the sorcery of Data scientists.
+As I kept exploring, I could see how ‘Data Science’ have contributed significantly to creating, maintaining and utilizing data related across industries.

 ---

 ## 🚀 About Me

-- 🎓 **Education**: Master's degree in Data Science and Analytics at Georgia State University
+- 🎓 **Education**: Master's in Data Science and Analytics at Georgia State University
 - 💻 **Work Experience**: Former Data Scientist at Eastman Chemicals Company
-- 🔍 **Interests**: Machine Learning, Deep Learning, Generative AI, and Data Visualization
+- 🔍 **Interests**: Statistics, Machine Learning, Deep Learning, Data Visualization and Generative AI

 ---